kjuulh/contractor/README.md

 Contractor runs in a regular docker image and uses the official renovate slim image behind the scenes, this can be changed in the configuration.

 ![command](./assets/command.png)
+<small>Do note that the contractor was run under a personal user, hence the same user replied</small>

 ## Getting started